-According to the FCC, nearly 93.5% of Americans have access to broadband internet speeds (defined as 25 Mbps download and 3 Mbps upload) as of 2018, the latest year that numbers are available.
-This sounds great until you realize that it equates to 21.3 million people lacking high-speed internet access.
+According to the FCC, nearly 94.4% of Americans have access to broadband internet speeds (defined as 25 Mbps download and 3 Mbps upload) as of 2018, the latest year that numbers are available.
+This sounds great until you realize that it equates to nearly 20 million people who don’t have high-speed internet access.

 The FCC has also admitted that its data-collection process for reporting internet access (and determining who gets funding to improve access) is flawed.
 Independent research by Microsoft reports that nearly half the country — a whopping 162 million people — lack high-speed internet access, a lack of connectivity now known as the “digital divide”.

 What does net neutrality mean for you?